ArtsaRound Scholarship

 The digital portfolio should highlight the student’s artistic talent and may include up to 20 images of 2-D or 3-D art and/or up to 5 clips of performance art.
 Supporting descriptions of submitted pieces are recommended.
 The portfolio should be emailed in a commonly readable format, such as a PowerPoint or PDF, and will be graded on artistic merit and technical skills.

-A letter of acceptance from a post-secondary institution offering professional instruction (college, university or accredited certification program).
+Proof of acceptance from a post-secondary institution offering professional instruction (college, university or accredited certification program).